Tkachenko-School/awesome-js-essentials/courses/part1/lesson3/lesson3-2.md

 Don't forget that to make a function truly pure, one would need to combine all of those anti-tricks together.

-Imagine how doubleD, now that elegant, would look like, how long it would be, and how it would hurt the readability.
+Imagine how `doubleD`, now that elegant, would look like, how long it would be, and how it would hurt the readability.